 Etsy advertises your products on other sites.
 These include Google, Facebook, and Instagram.
 If a customer clicks an ad and buys from your shop, you pay a fee.

-- If you make over $10,000 USD a year: You MUST participate.
+• If you make over $10,000 USD a year: You MUST participate.
 The fee is 12% of the order.

-- If you make under $10,000 USD a year: It is optional.
+• If you make under $10,000 USD a year: It is optional.
 If you opt-in, the fee is 15%.

 Currency Conversion Fee

 If you list your products in a currency different from your bank account currency, Etsy will charge a fee to convert the money.
-For example, if you list in USD but your bank is in INR.
+To avoid this, list your products in the same currency as your payment account.

 How to Calculate Your Real Profit